Gerrard confirms 'positive talks' with Rangers

+Liverpool legend Steven Gerrard has confirmed he has held "positive talks" regarding becoming the new manager of Rangers.

-The Scottish Premiership club dismissed Graeme Murty on Wednesday (NZST) after a 5-0 thrashing at the hands of Celtic saw its rival crowned champion for a seventh year in a row.
+The Scottish Premiership club dismissed Graeme Murty on Tuesday after a 5-0 thrashing at the hands of Celtic saw their rivals crowned champions for the seventh year in a row.

 Murty had also overseen a 4-0 thumping to Celtic in the Scottish Cup semi-finals.